Canada will return repaired turbines for Nord Stream 1, expand sanctions on Russia | Headlines

 Canada will return repaired turbines for Nord Stream 1, expand sanctions on Russia

-Canada will grant a sanctions waiver to return repaired Russian turbines to Germany needed for maintenance on the Nord Stream 1 gas pipeline, Canada's minister of natural resources said in a statement on Saturday.
+Canada will return repaired Russian turbines to Germany needed for maintenance on the Nord Stream 1 gas pipeline, Canada's minister of natural resources said in a statement on Saturday.
+The Canadian government, which is issuing a permit to exempt the return of the turbines from its Russian sanctions, said the move would support "Europe's ability to access reliable and affordable energy as they continue to transition away from Russian oil and gas."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)